WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 ## Identifying differentially expressed genes <a name="de"></a>
-Now that we have explore overall relationship between samples based on their transcriptome profiles, we can go deeper into the data and explores genes expression that are different between samples - i.e. between experimental/biological conditions.
+Now that we have explored overall relationship between samples based on their transcriptome profiles, we can go deeper into the data and explores genes expression that are different between samples - i.e. between experimental/biological conditions.

 In its simplest view, differential expression analysis test for differences between 2 or more groups when we have one or more factors that could contribute to the observed differences.
 However, in transcriptomic data, we often have a much lower number of replicates, data are not normally distributed, and we are testing differences in many genes at the same time.
 Methods and tools for analysing differential gene expression; therefore, have some specific terminology and concepts as we shall see next!

 ### Genes differentially expressed between conditions
-Using the DESeq object we created earlier (dds), we can look at the differentially expressed genes using  results() function.
+Using the DESeq `dds` object we created earlier, we can look at the differentially expressed genes using `results()` function.
 By default, DESeq2 perform pair-wise comparison of the first and the last variable in the experimental design variables and provide a result table.

 ```R
 # Access result of differential expression analysis
 res <- results(dds)
 head(res)
 ```

 The result table contains several columns, of which the most relevant are:
 - Rowname, indicating gene id
 - Column 1: baseMean, average expression level across all samples normalised by sequencing depth